Latest-DPoS/core-blockchain-Testnet/node_src/README.md

 ### Financial Support
 - Latest will set up a special fund to invest, support and incentivize high-potential developers.
 - Latest will launch a variety of developer activities and competitions to discover and fund potential developers.
-- In order to reduce the cost of users on Latest Dapp, the Latest meta transaction function will reduce the gas fee of users holding HT in a step-wise manner.
+- In order to reduce the cost of users on Latest Dapp, the Latest meta transaction function will reduce the gas fee of users holding LATEST in a step-wise manner.

 ### Resource Support
 - Projects or developers that have received investment and support from Latest have not only the opportunity to get official news report, but also can apply for marketing service packages and promote their projects globally.